visitor-sign-in

 - Simple iPad app

-- Publicly listed entry pricing around $40+/location/month as of April 2026; verify at onetapcheckin.com before purchasing
+- Publicly listed entry pricing; verify at OneTap’s pricing page before purchasing

 Where it falls short: Feature breadth is the trade for the lower price.
 Label printer support, deep integrations, and multi-site dashboards are limited or absent versus the heavier-weight options.
 If you’ll need any of those within a year, start somewhere with more headroom.